tldr-pages/tldr/CONTRIBUTING.md

 Here are a few guidelines to get started:

 1. Try to keep pages at around five examples.
-Pages can be longer or shorter when appropriate, but don't exceed a maximum of eight examples.
+Pages can be longer or shorter when appropriate, but don't exceed the maximum of eight examples.
    Remember, it's OK if the page doesn't cover everything; that's what `man` is for.
 2. When in doubt, keep new command-line users in mind.
 Err on the side of clarity rather than terseness.
    For example, commands that require `sudo` should include it directly in the examples.